-As has been a practice in the generic pharmaceutical industry, on April 27, 2021 and February 21, 2023, Dr. Reddy's and Hikma, respectively, filed complaints against the Company in the United States District Court for the District of New Jersey, Civil action No. 21-cv-10309 and No. 23-cv-01016, alleging various antitrust violations stemming from alleged anticompetitive practices related to the supply of active pharmaceutical ingredient of VASCEPA.
+As has been a practice in the generic pharmaceutical industry, on On April 27, 2021 and February 21, 2023, Dr. Reddy's and Hikma, respectively, filed complaints against the Company in the United States District Court for the District of New Jersey, Civil action No. 21-cv-10309 and No. 23-cv-01016, alleging various antitrust violations stemming from alleged anticompetitive practices related to the supply of active pharmaceutical ingredient of VASCEPA.
 On March 28, 2024, Teva Pharmaceuticals USA, Inc., or Teva, filed a complaint against the Company in the United States District Court for the District of New Jersey, Civil action No. 24-cv-04341 alleging various antitrust violations analogous to those made by Dr. Reddy's and Hikma.
-The Company filed a motion to dismiss the Teva complaint in April May 2024, the motion remains pending.
+The Company filed a motion to dismiss the Teva complaint in May 2024, the motion which remains pending.
 Further, on June 14, 2024, Apotex, Inc., or Apotex, filed a complaint against the Company in the United States District Court for the District of New Jersey.
 Civil action No. 24-cv-07041 alleging various antitrust violations analogous to those made by Dr. Reddy's, Hikma and Teva.
-The complaints also include a related state law tortious interference claim.
-Damages sought include recovery for alleged economic harm to Dr. Reddy's, Hikma, Teva and Teva Apotex, respectively, treble damages, other costs and fees and injunctive relief against the alleged violative activities.
+The complaints also include a related state law tortious interference claim, claim and, in the case with Apotex, breach of contract claims.
+Damages sought include recovery for alleged economic harm to each of Dr. Reddy's, Hikma, Teva and Apotex, respectively, treble damages, other costs and fees and injunctive relief against the alleged violative activities.
 Amarin believes it has valid defenses and will vigorously defend against the claims.
 Such litigation can be lengthy, costly and could materially affect and disrupt our business.